watatomo/wttm_qtbot/index.md

 ## Regarding Quotes

 For the sake of consistency, the bot follows a style guide.
-More details on my standards can be found on my [translation archive](https://watatomo.github.io/tl/about/#Personal-Style-Guide).

 - American English, western name order
 - Honorifics that have English equivalents are to be changed
 - Appellations, location names, and the likes are localized or changed to its English equivalent if possible
 - Official romanization is used if there is any
 - No "smart" quotes or ellipses
+- 『』quotation marks used when a character is speaking through a microphone or other medium are replaced with <> angle brackets

 ### Disclaimer